Jingwei-Liao/Learning-Based-Compression-Papers/README.md

 Contribution:

 1.They proposed a new convolution operation on the sphere based on the HEALPix uniform sampling
-2. They adapt existing standard CNN techniques(stride, iterative aggregation and pixel shuffling) to the spherical domain
+2.They adapt existing standard CNN techniques(stride, iterative aggregation and pixel shuffling) to the spherical domain
 3.
 </details>